Sahithi-Vaitla/Mobile-App/README.md

 # Blog App

-The Blog App is a web application designed to help users manage their blog posts efficiently.
-It offers a range of features to streamline the blogging experience, including:

 ## Overview

-The Blog App provides a user-friendly interface for managing blog posts.
+The Blog App provides a user-friendly interface for managing blog posts efficiently.It offers a range of features to streamline the blogging experience.
 Users can perform various tasks such as creating, viewing, editing, and deleting blog posts seamlessly within the application.

 ## Key Features